 Causes of Dyslexia

-Dyslexia is a congenital disorder with a complex aetiology that includes:
+Dyslexia is a congenital disorder with a complex etiology that includes:

 - Inheritance of dyslexia-related genes, and this affliction occurs in the family